cwrc/CWRC-Writer-Dev-Docs/README.md

 ## Server

-The server runs provices services for storing documents, XML validation, and entity lookup.
-The server can be implemented however one would like, and in particular, can be a more general server used by other applications.
+The server provides services for storing documents, XML validation, and entity lookup.
+The server can be implemented however one would like, and in particular, can be a more general server used by other applications besides the CWRC-Writer.

 #### Entity Lookup